General bookkeeping tips for small business

 Let’s start with a few “do’s”:

-- Digitise everything, paper is easily misplaced, and move all records to cloud storage
+- Digitise everything, papers are easily misplaced, and move all records to cloud storage

 - Set aside the correct percentage of money for taxes from every transaction